-What makes it challenging is that businesses need these raw data files and transform them into other formats to pass them on from one software to another.
+Also, businesses need these raw data files and transform them into other formats to pass them on from one software to another.
 To do so, they need to find a solution that makes data accessible for all kinds of entities.
-This is where data parsing comes into the picture.
+This is where automated data parsing comes into the picture.

 At this point, data parsing might feel like an abstract concept to you.
-This is why in the next paragraph, we will explain what data parsing is, continue with presenting the different types of data parsing and clarify why data parsing is so essential.
+This is why in the next paragraph, we will explain what data parsing is, continue with presenting the different types of data parsing, how data parsing works, and clarify why data parsing is so essential.

 Let’s start.